heartcombo/mail_form/README.md

 When you inherit from `MailForm::Base`, it pulls down a set of stuff from `ActiveModel`, as `ActiveModel::Validation`, `ActiveModel::Translation` and `ActiveModel::Naming`.

-This bring `I18n`, error messages, validations and attributes handling like in `ActiveRecord` to **MailForm**, so **MailForm** can be used in your controllers and form builders without extra tweaks.
+This brings `I18n`, error messages, validations and attributes handling like in `ActiveRecord` to **MailForm**, so **MailForm** can be used in your controllers and form builders without extra tweaks.
 This also means that instead of the following:

 ```ruby